KTH/devops-course/contributions/demo/hors-yptu/README.md

 To reach this we want to first evaluate some CI/CD tools like travis(https://travis-ci.org/) and circleCI (https://circleci.com/) to then create the demo with our favorite solution.

-In the end, we chose Gitlab with kubernetes as our final solution.
-We build an automatic CICD pipeline to deploy to Google Cloud in different environments such as staging and production .

 source:
 - https://kubernetes.io/docs/setup/turnkey/aws/
 - https://kubernetes.io/

+## Submission
+In the end, we chose Gitlab with kubernetes as our final solution.
+We build an automatic CICD pipeline to deploy to Google Cloud in different environments such as staging and production .

 Screencast:
 - https://www.youtube.com/watch?v=Ziy7Fz2tr_0